DuppyIsCool/WGBuildMode/README.md

 # WGBuildMode

-Adds a build mode for certain WorldGuard Regions.
+Adds a build mode implementing WorldGuard.
 Was designed for AetherCraftMC to prevent/allow their players to build in certain WorldGuard regions

 ### Dependencies

 Requires WorldGuard 7.0 for 1.16 or higher

 ## Help